 I’ve faced the decision to cancel my travel plans following a terrorist attack three times: to New York City two weeks after 9/11, to Paris three weeks after the Charlie Hebdo attack, and to Tunis a month after the attack on the Bardo Museum.

 Each time I went on the trip as planned.
-Among my rewards were welcoming, grateful citizens; good prices; a lack of crowds; and the comforting feeling that I was helping local people and not letting the terrorists win.
+Among my rewards were welcoming locals, good prices, a lack of crowds, and the comforting feeling that I was helping local people and not letting the terrorists win.

 After news of the attacks, I checked news reports to assess three critical questions for myself.
 Two are easy yes or no questions, the third is more nuanced:

 If the attack is by an internal group against the country’s government, I might consider changing my plans.
 For example if Eta, the Basque separatist group, resurrected its attacks against the Spanish government, I would think twice about traveling to Spain, particularly near an election.

 But if the attack is by Al Qaeda or ISIL/ISIS seeking to monger fear and cause chaos?
 As long as the answers to the first two questions are yes, I’ve always decided to travel.